okeuday/pest/README.markdown

       -b              Only process beam files recursively
       -c              Perform internal consistency checks
-      -e              Only process source files recursively
+      -d DEPENDENCY   Expand the checks to include a dependency (provide the dependency as a file path or directory) -e              Only process source files recursively
       -h              List available command line flags
-      -m APPLICATION  Display a list of modules in an Erlang/OTP application -r              Recursively search directories
+      -i              Display checks information after expanding dependencies -m APPLICATION  Display a list of modules in an Erlang/OTP application -r              Recursively search directories
       -s SEVERITY     Set the minimum severity to use when reporting problems